Find Affordable College Courses

 $6,247 Average Tuition & Fees

-Winston - Salem State University landed the #10 spot in the 2023 rankings for the best value economics programs.
-Located in the midsize city of Winston-Salem, WSSU is a public school with a medium-sized student population.
+Winston - Salem State University came in at #10 in this year’s edition of the Best Value Economics Schools in North Carolina ranking.
+Located in the medium-sized city of Winston-Salem, WSSU is a public college with a medium-sized student population.

 Best Value Economics Colleges in the Southeast Region

-Explore all the Best Value Economics Colleges in the Southeast Area or other specific states within that region.
+Explore all the Best Value Economics Schools in the Southeast Area or other specific states within that region.

 State Degrees Awarded